KnowEnG/InPheRNo/README.md

 conda install pymc=2.3.6

 # Running InPheRNo
-Running InPheRNo involved running three manuscripts in a row.
-Since the intermediate results used in the following steps, one needs to wait for the preceeding step to finish before running the next step.
+Running InPheRNo involves running three manuscripts in a row.
+Since the intermediate results are used in the following steps, one needs to wait for the preceeding step to finish before running the next step.

 ## STEP 1:

-### Input files

 ### Description of required inputs:
 #### Gene expression (features) file:
 This is a genes x samples csv file where the first column contains name of genes and the first row contains name/IDs of the samples.
 ProGENI assumes that the expression of each gene (across all samples) follows a normal distribution.
 As a result, we recommend you perform proper transformation on your expression data (e.g. log2 transform on microarray data) to satsify this condition for best results.
 NAs are not allowed in this file.